Configuration

 }

-For users, that know Ph2_ACF configuration files, this structure should be rather straight forward.
-Different modules are separated by Hybrids.
-Each Hybrid number corresponds to the physical port on the FC7 to which the module is connected to.
+For users, that know Ph2_ACF configuration files, this structure should be rather straightforward.
+Different modules are separated by Hybrid nodes.
+Each Hybrid number ("0", "1", "2", etc.) corresponds to the physical port on the FC7 to which the module is connected to.
 Currently, only ports on L12 are supported.
 Also it is to be noted, that the hybrids 3 and 4 have different properties and need special setting to be used.

-Depending on the chip version, either RD53Bv1 or RD53Bv2 should be used.
-In case, a Ph2_ACF version older than v5-01 is used, only CROCv1 is supported and the string at this position is reduced to RD53B.
+Depending on the chip version of the module you are testing, either "RD53Bv1" or "RD53Bv2" should be used.
+In case, a Ph2_ACF version older than v5-01 is used, only CROCv1 is supported, and the string at this position is reduced to "RD53B".

 module_name : the name the module has.
 Currently there is no universal syntax for this yet.